Dongting Lake: Culture and mythology

 The scenery of the Jiuyi Mountains and of the Xiao and Xiang rivers below is often mentioned in Chinese poetry.
-The late Tang Dynasty poet Yu Wuling is supposed to have been fond of the scenery of Dongting Lake.
-During the Song Dynasty, it became the fashion to paint this region's scenery in a set of eight scenes, usually entitled as Eight Views of Xiaoxiang.
-It is also said that Han Shizhong settled in the region after retired from military service.
+The late Tang dynasty poet Yu Wuling is supposed to have been fond of the scenery of Dongting Lake.
+During the Song dynasty, it became the fashion to paint this region's scenery in a set of eight scenes, usually entitled Eight Views of Xiaoxiang.
+It is also said that Han Shizhong settled in the region after retiring from military service.
 The fashion spread to Japan, where eventually other famous places were substituted for the Xiao and Xiang rivers.
 One of the famous ponds based on the geography of the lake is at the Daikaku-ji in Kyoto.

+Qu Yuan traveled by boat from Dongting Lake to Nanhu Lake and the Canglong River (also known as the Wangjia River), journeying through the heartland of Baling.
+When his boat reached Jiazi Mountain, he saw the mountain covered in bright yellow oranges.
+He joyfully climbed the mountain and wrote the famous poem "Ode to the Orange" (橘颂).
+Later generations built the Orange Ode Pavilion on Jiazi Mountain in Yueyang City to commemorate Qu Yuan.